ArduPilot/ardupilot_wiki/copter/source/docs/hoverthings-flip-sport-quadcopter.rst

    #.
 An FPV camera may easily be mounted in front of the battery
       between the 2 front tabs.
    #.
-If you use FPV keep it's transmitter and antenna well away from
+If you use FPV keep its transmitter and antenna well away from
       the GPS.

 #.
 The Flip has more than adequate power to support a GoPro camera with